-Saathiya Actress Devoleena Bhattacharjee Releases Her First Album; Dedicates It To Her Kanhaji!
+Saathiya Actress Devoleena Bhattacharjee Releases Her First Album; Dedicates It To Kanhaji!

 A post shared by Devoleena Bhattacharjee (@devoleena) on Aug 13, 2017 at 10:51pm PDT

-Devoleena's industry friends and her fans have been congratulating and praising the song.
+Devoleena's industry friends and her fans have been congratulating her and praising the song.

-The actress had impressed the fans with her acting skill, and now she has turned a singer!
+The actress has already impressed the fans with her acting skills; will she build a fan base as a singer?

 Did you like the song?
 Hit the comment box to share your views...